Presente

 Present (2024)

-Present is a text that weaves together personal memories with records of events that took place in Peru during 1989, written on the occasion of the 40th anniversary of the Peruvian dance group INTEGRO.
-If the piece Y si después de tantas palabras -first performed that same year- stands as the core from which the writing springs, then the performance Fábula, held at the Universidad Agraria de La Molina, is the frame that both opens and closes the sequence of events.
-Several threads run through the text: the hungry sheep of Fábula foreshadow those that inhabited the Mantaro Valley in early 1989 and later vanished, just as so much vanished in the wake of Peru’s internal war.
-The text makes temporal leaps to mention certain events before and after 1989 that, in my memory, seemed to belong to a single affective body.
-There is an emphasis on those places in Lima that lie close to the theater where Y si después… was performed, though the series of events also moves across many other regions of Peru and to a few places beyond its borders.
+If the piece Y si después de tantas palabras -first performed that year- is the core that gives rise to the writing, then the performance Fábula, presented at the Universidad Agraria de La Molina, is the frame that both opens and closes the series of events.
+Throughout the text, certain motifs emerge: the hungry sheep in Fábula foreshadow those that inhabited the Mantaro Valley in early 1989, and which later disappeared – as so much did in the wake of Peru’s internal war.
+The text moves back and forth in time, touching on events before and after 1989 that, in my memory, all belonged to a single emotional body.
+It emphasises the parts of Lima close to the theatre where Y si después… was performed, although the series of events also reaches many other regions of Peru and some places beyond.

-As sources for the writing I drew from public archival materials, from my personal archive, and undertook a long exercise in memory, to return to those years and to their ambivalences, when the most inexhaustible passion could coexist with the deepest pain, wonder with horror, when the daring reach toward life and the nearness of death were one and the same.
+As sources for the writing, I drew on public archival materials, materials from my personal archive, and undertook a long exercise in remembering – to return to those years and their ambivalences: when an inexhaustible passion could coexist with the deepest pain, wonder with horror, and when the daring embrace of life and the nearness of death were one and the same thing.